OpenLiberty/ci.maven/README.md

 ### Liberty Maven Plugin

 The Liberty Maven Plugin provides a number of goals for managing a Liberty server and applications.
 Maven 3.5.0 or later is recommended to use the Liberty Maven Plugin.

+#### Release 3.0 differences

+The new capabilities and behavior differences are summarized in the [Liberty Maven plug-in release 3.0 differences](version_3.0_differences.md) document.

 #### Configuration